 Provision of Sustainability-conscious Products & Services

-Amid this global supply chain trend, Sustainable Office is playing a leading role at OMRON to work together with business segments and HQ departments.
-Specifically, OMRON conducts self-assessments using the Self-Assessment Questionnaire (SAQ) provided by RBA in order to confirm its status of compliance with RBA standards in five categories: Labor, health & safety, environment, ethics, and management system.
+Amid this global supply chain trend, business segments and HQ departments work together at the OMRON Group.
+Specifically, the Group conducts self-assessments using the Self-Assessment Questionnaire (SAQ) provided by RBA in order to confirm its status of compliance with RBA standards in five categories: Labor, health & safety, environment, ethics, and management system.

-The OMRON Group will continue to take measures to ensure that all products and services the Group provides with customers are sustainable in social and environmental aspects.
+We at the OMRON Group will continue to take measures to ensure that all products and services we provide with customers are sustainable in social and environmental aspects.

 Industrial Automation Business (IAB), which offers control equipment and factory automation systems, is working to help customers to realize innovation in manufacturing with a wide range of OMRON products, applications that connect the products, combined with services and support.

 There is an increasing demand for services and support on production floors with drastic changes in social environment, such as technical innovation seen in robots and IoT, as well as labor shortage.
-IAB, with its own global network of about 150 locations in 40 countries/regions, is ready to meet such demand by offering extensive services and support that meet each customer’s business process, from facility design, implementation, to maintenance.
+In order to respond to these needs, we use our own proprietary network spanning countries around the world to provide extensive service and support tailored to customers' business processes, ranging from equipment design through to installation and maintenance.

 To the customers expanding their business overseas, IAB wants them to feel assured in using OMRON's control equipment anywhere and anytime.
 To this end, IAB identified nearly 20 core services and support, visualizing the service provision status, not only in Japan but at each global area, and started offering them the latest information.
 Moreover, IAB is working to minimize the customers' workload and concerns in different multinational procedures, by establishing the stronger structure to link OMRON's global sites with each other, to closely assist customers.